camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 }
 ```

-As a next step you might want to test the path where a tweet gets rejected.
+As a next step, you might want to test the path where a tweet gets rejected.
 You don't have to start at the start event, but can start anywhere in your process:

 ```java
 @Test